AACE offers the following unique resources to students with diagnosed disabilities.

 - Live Caption: Automatically caption media playing on your phone.
 With a single tap, Live Caption automatically captions videos, podcasts and audio messages—even stuff you record yourself, without ever needing WiFi or cell phone data

-Georgia State and its employees are required to comply with Title IX of the Education Amendments of 1972 (“Title IX”), a federal civil rights law that prohibits discrimination on the basis of sex (including pregnancy, childbirth, and parental status) in educational programs and activities that receive federal funding.
+Georgia State and its employees are required to comply with Title IX of the Education Amendments of 1972 (“Title IX”), a federal civil rights law that prohibits discrimination on the basis of sex (including pregnancy and childbirth) in educational programs and activities that receive federal funding.

 A student seeking adjustments due to pregnancy or childbirth should register with the Access and Accommodations Center (AACE), which will issue the student a Title IX pregnancy adjustment letter to provide to instructors.
 Instructors must grant the adjustments required by Title IX as described in that letter.
 Unlike disability accommodations, which remain in place for the duration of a student’s tenure at GSU, pregnancy adjustments generally are limited to the current semester.
 Students are encouraged to register with AACE as soon as they become aware of the need for such adjustments.
 Adjustments are not retroactive.